-The workshop examined how modern computer science techniques and standards could better enable data-sharing in the context of CODATA’s Data Integration Initiative pilot projects.
+The workshop examined how modern web-friendly computer science techniques and standards could better enable data-sharing in the context of the Data Integration Initiative pilots.
 These are major cross-disciplinary data integration projects to advance solutions for three important global challenges: infectious disease outbreaks, resilient cities, and disaster risk reduction.
-The infectious disease pilot built on work by the to support both research and humanitarian efforts, with Ebola used as the primary example for discussion.
-The resilient cities pilot focused on the work in , Columbia, led by Ecological Sequestration Trust. [s/b Resilience.io?]
+The infectious disease pilot builds on work by the Infectious Diseases Data Observatory (IDDO) to support both research and humanitarian efforts, with Ebola used as the primary example for discussion.
+The resilient cities pilot focuses on the work in Medellín, Columbia, in partnership with Resilience Brokers.
 Examples involved air quality measurement, location of hospitals, and geo-spatial data.
-The disaster risk reduction pilot looked at how data could support the Sendai Framework, especially in cases where the SDG indicators would not be sufficient.
+The disaster risk reduction pilot, led by Public Health England in partnership with the Integrated Research on Disaster Risk is looking at how data could support the Sendai Framework, especially in cases where the SDG indicators would not be sufficient.
 Different approaches for obtaining data both from within and from outside the realm of official statistics were explored, with an emphasis on research data.
-[Do we mention Public Health England?
-IRDR?
-What is appropriate?]
 In each case, data integration presented significant challenges.

-Metadata standards are a part of the computer science landscape which can facilitate data integration and use within a particular scenario.
-Representatives of many of these were present, helping to understand the data integration challenges faced by each of the projects.
-These standards included many of the W3C Linked Data vocabularies (DCAT, SSN, Data Cube, PROV-O, etc.), DDI, HL7 FHIR, CDISC, and many others.
+Metadata standards are a part of the computer science landscape which can facilitate the discovery of existing datasets, and their integration and use within a particular scenario.
+Representatives of many of these standards were present, helping to understand the data integration challenges faced by each of the projects.
+These standards included many of the W3C Linked Data vocabularies (DCAT, SSN, Data Cube, PROV-O, etc.), DDI, HL7 FHIR, CDISC, DATS, ISO 19115, EML and several others.
 Some of these standards are focused on the data within a particular discipline or domain.
 Others are more general in scope.
 The workshop examined the relationships between these standards in the context of their real-world application (the pilot projects).
 This required an understanding of the granularity of the metadata being expressed by each standard (at the level of a study or dataset, at the variable and observation level, etc.)

-Working groups consisted of combined teams of business experts involved in the pilot projects, and experts in the relevant technology and domain standards.
-Some additional technical topics which arose during the exploration of the pilot projects were also addressed separately by small groups of the appropriate experts.
+Much of the activity in the workshop was in small working groups composed of both business experts involved in the pilot projects, and experts in the relevant technology and domain standards.
+Some additional technical topics which arose during the exploration of the pilot projects were also addressed separately by small teams of the appropriate experts.

-The workshop was extremely productive, with outputs to include working papers describing the findings as regards each of the pilot projects.
+The workshop was extremely productive, with immediately producing outlines of working papers relating to each of the pilot projects.
 An article will also be produced describing the overall goals of the effort and the relationship of various standards and technology approaches to the cross-disciplinary data integration projects.
 The intention is that these will be published in peer-reviewed journals appropriate to their content.
-In addition, it is anticipated that specifically technical outputs will be presented (for example, a DCAT profile to support granular description of data in online catalogues).
-The workshop will be presented at the upcoming SciDataCon conference (at the International Data Week organized by CODATA together with the Research Data Alliance) in Gaborone, Botswana in early November of 2018.
-Further collaborative work between CODATA, the DDI Alliance, and other interested organizations is anticipated in the future, including further intense, focused workshops of this kind.
+In addition, it is anticipated one specific technical output was initiated - for example, a DCAT profile to support granular description of data in online catalogues.
+The outputs of the workshop will be presented at the upcoming SciDataCon conference (at the 2nd International Data Week organized by CODATA together with the Research Data Alliance and the World Data System) in Gaborone, Botswana in early November of 2018.
+Further collaborative work between CODATA, the DDI Alliance, and other interested organizations is anticipated in the future, including more intense, focused workshops of this kind.